Advanced Electric Metering in Federal Facilities

 This e-learning course is hosted on the Whole Building Design Guide (WBDG) learning management system.
 To take the course, click the Start button below.
 Then log into the WBDG system to launch the course and take the multiple choice assessment.
 Students will earn .40 IACET CEUs upon successful completion of the course and assessment.

-- Ab Ream, Federal Energy Management Program.
+- Ab Ream, Retired, Federal Energy Management Program.
 Read bio.

 |Take the Training|